-Now that the CAT and IIFT exams are behind you, it is time to focus on the other important entrance exams for this exam season.
-One of the most important exams in this cycle is XAT-2016 and considering the unique challenges posed by the exam, it is important for you to develop and use a customised exam strategy.
+Once you are done with the CAT and IIFT exams, it is time to focus on other important entrance exams.
+One such popular competitive exams is XAT.
+Conducted by XLRI, XAT is taken by over 90,000 candidates from different educational backgrounds.
+Considering the unique challenges posed by the exam, it is important to have a customised exam strategy.

-Before I delve into the specifics of the exam, let's have a look at the exam pattern for the last year:
+Before we delve into the specifics of the section, let's have a look at the weightage of different topics in the last year exam (XAT 2022):

-XAT 2016 provides you a total of 170 minutes for the 78 questions that will be asked in part-1 of the exam.
-Out of these 170 minutes, you should try to spend 55 to 60 on Verbal Ability.
+XAT provides you a total of 165 minutes for the 75 questions that will be asked in part-1 of the exam.
+In this, verbal questions appear in the verbal & logical ability section.
+Out of these 165 minutes, you should not spend more than 45 minutes on Verbal & Logical Ability section.
 Remember, the top institutes in XAT do have sectional cut-offs and you are advised to balance your sectional attempts in case these institutes are your target.
 In case you are targeting institutes other than the top ones, then you can probably devote extra time to the areas of your strength and try to maximise your overall score in the exam.

 The unique thing about the XAT exam is that even with areas such as vocabulary, the exam features some unique questions.
 Have a look at the following questions: